cfaqiri/codechallenge/README.md

 # Introduction
-This project is an API inspired by the requirements of the Paryoll code challenge written Wave Financial for their Full-Stack Engineer applicants.
+This project is an API inspired by the requirements of the Payroll code challenge written by Wave Financial for their Full-Stack Engineer applicants.
 See [Wave Software Development Challenge](https://github.com/wvchallenges/se-challenge-payroll) for more details.

 # Features
 This API has two endpoints: